N62 highway: Bacoor to Kawit

 At the intersection near SM City Bacoor, N62 turns west towards Kawit as Tirona Highway, while Aguinaldo Highway continues south as N419.
+It then meets its intersection with CAVITEX at the Binakayan and Marulas interchanges and traverses the Aguinaldo Shrine in Kawit.

 Kawit to Noveleta

 In Kawit, N62 turns south as the Magdiwang Highway and shifts towards a two-lane road in Barangay Magdalo, Kawit.
 It then becomes A. Bonifacio Street as it enters Noveleta.
-It then turns northwest at M. Salud Road and returns to Magdiwang Highway before meeting the junction in Noveleta.
+It then turns northwest at M. Salud Road and ends at the intersection with Magdiwang Highway.
+This junction serves as the transition point where Magdiwang Highway switches from a tertiary road known as Noveleta Diversion Road into N402.

+The gap along Magdiwang Highway between the intersection and the western segment of N62, which runs from Noveleta to Cavite City, is bridged by N402.
+It runs north of the Noveleta Town Hall.